Product

 What is your lead-time for delivery?

 We seldom allow the inventory level of an item to drop to a point where it becomes “out of stock”.
-As a result, 99% of orders are shipped complete, from stock, on the next business day after order acceptance.
-This allows us to carefully prepare, pack and ship your order.
+As a result, 99% of orders are shipped complete, from stock.
+See the shipping chart below for exact lead times.

 What shipping method do you offer?